Inflation Calculator

 Click Calculate to see the full inflation impact, cumulative inflation rate, purchasing power lost, and a year-by-year breakdown.
 Download the free PDF report to keep.

-Example Inflation Calculation (Mode 1)
+Example Calculation

 Frequently Asked Questions

-What is the Rule of 70 for inflation?
+What is inflation?

-How does inflation affect savings and investments?
+How does inflation affect my cash savings?

 Disclaimer: This calculator provides estimates for informational purposes only.
 Inflation calculations are estimates based on a constant annual rate entered by the user.
 Actual inflation rates vary by country region and time period.
 For historical US inflation data refer to the Bureau of Labor Statistics CPI data.
 Please consult a qualified financial professional before making any financial decisions.